chrisdavis2110/PocketMesh/CONTRIBUTING.md

 To make the contribution process smooth and respectful of everyone's time, please follow these guidelines:

 ### Before Starting Work
-- **Discuss your idea first**: Reach out to me on Discord so we can coordinate.
+- **Discuss your idea first**: Reach out so we can coordinate.
 This helps avoid duplicate effort, as I might already be working on something similar.
-- Find me in the official MeshCore server, look for the PocketMesh forum post.
+- [MeshCore Discord](https://discord.gg/bSuST8xvet) — look for the PocketMesh forum post.
 - Or message me on Matrix at @avion:matrix.org

 ### Pull Request Requirements
-When submitting a PR, please include:
+When submitting a PR, please:
-- A clear description of the feature or fix.
+- Include a clear description of the feature or fix.
-- An overview of the changes made.
+- Include an overview of the changes made.
+- Run `swiftlint lint` and fix any warnings or errors.
+- Run the test suite and confirm all tests pass.
-- The testing steps you performed.
+- Describe the testing steps you performed.

 ### Important Note for AI-Assisted Contributions
 If you're an experienced software engineer and did not rely heavily on AI for your contribution, skip to Getting Started.